symfony/symfony-docs/doctrine.rst

         // $category = $categoryRepository->findOneBy(['slug' => 'the slug category']);
     }

-As an alternative, tou can use ``Aliased Mapped Route Parameters``.
+As an alternative, you can use ``Aliased Mapped Route Parameters``.

 When adding route parameters, you can now define the mapping between the route parameter and the controller argument with an alias::